-Many women dislike their larger breasts.
-In some instances, they will cause physical pain including back and neck pain.
+Many women dislike their larger breasts and therefore consider breast reduction surgery (mammoplasty).
+In some instances, they will cause physical pain, including back and neck pain.
 For others, they appear out of proportion to the rest of their body.
 Many may find them aesthetically unappealing and have trouble finding a bra and clothing which will fit properly and comfortably.

-For women who not wish to continue to have larger breasts, you may wish to undergo a breast reduction.
-However, there are other options than a surgical breast reduction.
-You can also opt to have a breast reduction with liposuction for smaller degrees of breast reduction which avoids the scars of traditional breast reduction surgery.
+For women who do not wish to continue to have larger breasts, you may wish to undergo a breast reduction.
+However, there are other options than surgical breast reduction.
+You can also opt for a breast reduction with liposuction for smaller degrees of breast reduction which avoids the scars of traditional breast reduction surgery.

 Traditional breast reduction surgery involves numerous incisions which allow the surgeon to excise the skin and remove excess breast tissue and fat.
 However, many women do not wish to undergo such an invasive procedure, particularly one that will leave prominent, visible scars on the breast.

 Fortunately, breast reduction with liposuction is a suitable alternative.
 This option involves smaller incisions and a quicker recovery time.
 This procedure is treated as outpatient surgery, meaning you will be able to leave the same day as the procedure.

 Ideal candidates for liposuction breast reduction

 Breast reduction with liposuction may sound appealing, but it may not be a suitable procedure for all women.

 This procedure will be suitable for those who:

 - Do not require a large amount of fat and tissue to be removed